itzseven7/cunit/README.md

 #### Assertions

-Assertions are macros that take in parameter :
+Assertions are macros that take, at least, the following parameters :

 * the current test
 * expression(s) to assert/to compare